 Israeli society greatly values education, viewing it as the path to higher socioeconomic status.
 This is reflected in the Israeli government’s education spending – a 2014 report found it to be the fifth highest in the world at 7.3% of GDP, compared to the OECD average of 6.1% in the same year.

 The United Nations Human Development Report’s Education index rates Israel as having one of the best education systems in the world.
 In 2015 it was ranked the highest in Asia, above even South Korea and Singapore.

 There are many British, American and French international schools in Israel; they teach in English or French, respectively, and usually follow an international curriculum based on the national curricula of those countries.

 Education in Israel is compulsory from kindergarten until grade 12.
 The education system has three tiers: primary (age 6–12), middle school (age 12–15) and high school (ages 15–18).

 Some schools, such as Tabeetha School or the Anglican International School Jerusalem, offer an all-through education, teaching pupils from pre-school all the way to grade 12.

-Currently there are three Israeli schools authorised as World Schools by the International Baccalaureate.
-One has full boarding facilities, one is a day school, and one is mixed.
+Currently there are five Israeli schools authorised as World Schools by the International Baccalaureate.
 They all offer the IB Diploma Programme, the organisation’s curriculum for 16- to 19-year-olds.